Severe vomiting in pregnancy

 Treating hyperemesis gravidarum

-Evidence suggests that the earlier you start treatment, the more effective it will be.
-You may need to try different types of medication until you find what works best for you.
+You may need to try different types of medicine until you find what works best for you.

 If your nausea and vomiting cannot be controlled, you may need to be admitted to hospital.
 This is so doctors can assess your condition and give you the right treatment to protect the health of you and your baby.